jtristao/SCC530-Path-Finder/README.md

 ## Requirements

+Some requirements.

 ## Usage

 ### Generating Videos

-    `python3 Maze/video_generator.py path/to/mazename`
+Usage: `python3 Maze/video_generator.py path/to/mazename`.

-    - mazename is a file with the maze, stored as: height, width
+- mazename is a file with the maze, holding the dimensios in the first line and the maze in the following ones.
-        Maze

 ### Generating Statistics

 This program will return an average comparation between all algorithms for random generated mazes with sizes 50, 100, 250.

-    `python3 Maze/stats.py path/to/mazename`
+Usage: `python3 Maze/stats.py path/to/mazename`